LukeSmithxyz/mutt-wizard/README.md

   errors generally.
 - Addition of a manual `man mw`
-- Now handles POP protocol via `mpop` for those who prefer it (add an account with the `-P` option).
+- Now handles POP protocol via `mpop` for those who prefer it (add an account with the `-p` option).
 POP configs are still generated automatically.

 ## Help the Project!